Abdullah-Sahin/Abdullah-Sahin/README.md

   This is Abdullah Şahin

-  I’m stuyding be a full-satck developer
+  I’m stuyding maths and trying to be a full-stack developer

 </div>